-Record Store Day, which fetes brick-and-mortar music shops, returns for a seventh year on April 19.
-To join in the celebration of all things vinyl, we've put together a list of memorable album covers shot in New York City.
+To join in the resurgence of music on vinyl, we’ve put together a list of memorable album covers shot in New York City.
 Such heavyweights as Bob Dylan, Billy Joel, Led Zeppelin and the Beastie Boys have used NYC as the backdrop for these iconic photographs, which are inexorably linked with their classic LPs.
 Our roundup may just inspire you to re-create these shots on your own (and afterward, maybe you'll swing by one of the City's independent music stores and pick up a copy).

 Bob Dylan, The Freewheelin' Bob Dylan (1963)

 Jones and West 4th Streets, Greenwich Village

 Shot on a brutally cold February afternoon in 1963, the The Freewheelin' Bob Dylan cover features a photograph of Bob Dylan and his then-girlfriend Suze Rotolo locked in an embrace as they stroll down Jones Street in Greenwich Village.
 The twosome embodies young love and the spirit of the '60s in a City budding with fledgling talent.
 A black-and-white photo of James Dean casually walking down West 68th Street supposedly served as Dylan's inspiration for the shot.

 “Paul's Boutique” (1989), by Beastie Boys.
 Courtesy, EMI Records

 99 Rivington St. (at Ludlow St.), Lower East Side